 Tapenade is a classic Provençal dish consisting of puréed or finely chopped olives, capers, anchovies, and olive oil.
 This yummy recipe takes 5 minutes to make by tossing everything in a food processor, and voila, an excellent appetizer, light lunch, or snack!

-Tapenade is a Provençal dish consisting of puréed or finely chopped olives, capers, anchovies and olive oil.
 Its name comes from the Provençal word for capers, tapenas.
-It is a popular food in the south of France, where it is generally eaten as an hors d'œuvre, spread on bread.
+It is a popular food in the south of France, where it is generally eaten as an hors d'œuvre.
 Sometimes it is also used to stuff poultry for a main course.

-Tapenade can be used as an appetiser, served with crackers, crusty bread or crudités.
+Tapenade can be used as an appetiser, served with crackers, crusty bread, or crudités (fresh-cut vegetables).
 It can also be used as a condiment.

 A friend was taught how to make this tapenade while taking part in a press visit to Provence, to write about the production of olives and olive oil.
 It was surprisingly easy, so I offer it as an alternative to other tapenade recipes.